cassandragoto10-maker/E-commerce-Data-Cleaning-Preparation/README.md

-# DecodeLabs Internship Project 1: Data Cleaning & Preparation
+# E-commerce Data Cleaning & Preparation

 ## Project Overview
-This project represents the foundational phase of the DecodeLabs Data Analytics internship program.
-The objective was to transform a raw, messy e-commerce dataset into a "Gold Standard" dataset suitable for analysis and modeling.
+This project demonstrates professional data cleaning techniques on a real-world e-commerce dataset.
+The objective was to transform raw, messy data into a "Gold Standard" dataset suitable for analysis and modeling.

 ## Dataset Description
 The raw dataset contains 1,001 e-commerce orders with 14 columns: